-Volume sales of carbonates declined over the course of 2020 as the pressures created by the COVID-19 pandemic suppressed demand.
-One of the major factors that contributed to the falling demand seen in the category during the year was the increase seen in the average unit price of carbonates.
+Volume sales of carbonates continued to decline over the course of 2021, albeit at a slower rate than in the previous year, as the pressures created by COVID-19 suppressed demand.
+One of the major factors that contributed to the falling demand was the increase in the average unit price of carbonates.

-Société Tunisienne de Boissons Gazeuses can be expected to remain the dominant leading player in carbonates throughout the forecast period.
-Indeed, at the end of the review period, the company was responsible for 10 of the 12 leading brands in the category, including many of the most popular international carbonates brands.
+Société Tunisienne de Boissons Gazeuses can be expected to remain the dominant player in carbonates throughout the forecast period.
+At the end of the review period, the company owned 10 out of the 12 leading brands in the category, including many of the most popular international carbonates brands.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).